clairic/UsageStats/README.md

 # UsageStats

-currently working on an usage stats app (wip)
+currently working on a usage stats app (wip)